-Evaluate poly at the value c and reduce modulo the given modulus (of poly).
+Evaluates poly at the value c and reduces modulo the given modulus of poly.
 The value c should be reduced modulo the modulus.
 The algorithm used is Horner's method.

-Evaluate poly at the value c and reduce modulo the modulus of poly.
+Evaluates poly at the value c and reduces modulo the modulus of poly.
 The value c should be reduced modulo the modulus.
 The algorithm used is Horner's method.